Sch 40 PVC Couplings – Common Types You Should Not Miss

 Straight couplings are the most common type of Sch 40 PVC coupling.
 As the name suggests, these couplings are used to join two straight sections of PVC pipe together.
 They have a cylindrical shape with two female ends, allowing for the insertion of two male PVC pipe ends into each side.

-Ideally, straight couplings are used when there is no need to change the pipe diameter or connect pipes of different diameters.
+Ideally, straight couplings are used when there is no need to change the charlotte pipe diameter or connect pipes of different diameters.

 Reducing couplings, also known as reducer couplings, are used when connecting PVC pipes with different diameters is needed.
 They have a larger female end and a smaller female end, allowing for the transition from a larger diameter pipe to a smaller diameter pipe or vice versa.